-327 PowerFlow Queue FAQs
+326 PowerFlow Queue FAQs

-- Assess the run book automation policies that triggered the event flood to see if there is a recommended update, such as not triggering an event for notice level events - If you feel that your automation policies need to be extremely granular and should not change, you might need to assess whether your PowerFlow instance needs to be upsized.
+• If you feel that your automation policies need to be extremely granular and should not change, you might need to assess whether your PowerFlow instance needs to be upsized.

 After the event flood has been reconciled, you can clear the queue to return to fast processing.